 Rationale for Implementation Guidance 34.9: The Working Group believes that the Application Guidelines should be explicit that multiple organizations may represent the same community simultaneously and and that Application Guidelines should emphasize that if there is more than one organization representating a community, the additional questions provided should be considered to determine scoring.

 Rationale for Implementation Guidance 34.10: The Working Group seeks to ensure that each CPE evaluation criterion is fully independent of other criteria with respect to scoring of applications.
 To reinforce the importance of this principle, the Working Group believes that text in the 2012 Applicant Guidebook regarding this issue should also be incorporated into the Evaluation Guidelines.

+Rationale for Implementation Guidance 34.11: The Working Group believes that ICANN org and the community should be given more flexibility to implement a new scoring mechanism, if appropriate, that encompasses all of the policy changes that the Working Group has recommended.
+Therefore the Working Group proposes changing the passing score for achieving community priority status from a numerical score to a percentage of the total number of possible points.
+The Working Group notes that the scoring framework from the 2012 round was rigid and required an applicant to receive a perfect or nearly perfect score on every evaluation criteria in order to receive community priority status.
+As a result, very few applications were able to achieve community status.
+Given the Working Group's affirmation of the importance of the prioritization of community-based applications, the Working Group suggests lowering the threshold for achieving community-based status from the 87.5% of the total available evaluation points (14 out of 16 points) as was the case in the 2012 round to 75-80%.

-Rationale for recommendation 34.11: The Working Group believes that there should be greater transparency and a role for the ICANN community in the process to develop evaluation and selection criteria that will be used to choose a Community Priority Evaluation Provider (CPE Provider).
+Rationale for recommendation 34.12: The Working Group believes that there should be greater transparency and a role for the ICANN community in the process to develop evaluation and selection criteria that will be used to choose a Community Priority Evaluation Provider (CPE Provider).